 It won’t be long before it will be time to unload the excavators at Tekniska museet’s courtyard here at Djurgården.
-Come 2022, it will be home to Stockholm’s new signature building: an arena for innovation and research that will inspire creative thoughts and ideas.
+In late February 2022 it’s time for the sod turning ceremony for Stockholm’s new signature building Wisdome: an arena for innovation and research that will inspire creative thoughts and ideas.
 Tekniska museet is home to exhibitions on some of the greatest innovations in history.
 They also feature fascinating background stories as to how they came about.
 The museum is also somewhere for testing ideas, experimenting and discovering solutions.

 The new experience arena will complement Tekniska museet’s existing range of experiences.
 The 2000 square metre expansion is the museum’s biggest investment since it opened almost 100 years ago.
 It will house a dome theatre with world-class visualisation technology, which turns science and research data into immersive experiences.
 In addition to the dome theatre itself, they are developing interactive stations and labs for children and adults.